 Procedure for making temporary appointments to parish and town councils (PDF/10KB/1 page) was approved by Council on 18 May 2016.

-For details relating to the council's Standards Committee, and details on who to contact if you feel that a parish or town councillor has breached the parish and town councillors’ code of conduct, view Standards Committee.
+If you feel that a parish or town councillor has breached the parish and town councillors’ code of conduct, you can make a complaint to Standards Committee.

 Parish Remuneration Panel